openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     frontend_status: Done

 Any field must be initialized before the first use (see :ref:`Field Access Expression`).
-The initialization is performed using the result of evaluation of the following:
+The initialization is performed by using the result of the evaluation of the following:

 - Default values (see :ref:`Default Values for Types`), or
 - A field initializer (see below), and then